Quantcast

 Promise?

 Okay.
 Now we create the Hows.
 This is often pretty easy for our minds.
-It just takes the willingness to sit there and let an idea, any idea, even the crazy ones, in.
+It just takes the willingness to sit there and let an idea, any idea, even the crazy ones.

 How?
 How do we create Hows?
 Well, there are a few key starting points you can attempt to use as a launch pad.
 Just keep in mind that these are by no means the end all be all of storytelling, and that’s all we’re really doing - creating a story.